AdamWhittingham/personal-site/_drafts/2023-02-28-being-wrong-is-awesome.md

 Some situations are going to need your to lead much more directly; perhaps it's a live issue, or you have more context or insight into a time sensitive problem, and you can't afford to trade speed for harmony.
 There are two key rules for these times:
 1. **Don't appeal to your own authority**.
 No one has ever felt anything other than resentment as being told "because **I** said so!", regardless of the eventual outcome.
 2. Explain yourself.
 Perhaps not in detail right now, but show the working that makes you sure of your path over others.
-This at lease cussions the blow to someones ego, and in stressful situations it'll provide welcome releif that a wise and confident hand is on the tiller.
+This at lease cushions the blow to someones ego, and in stressful situations it'll provide welcome relief that a wise and confident hand is on the tiller.

+# Be wrong sometimes

+Being wrong helps to humanise one another, get people thinking, and foster trust and collaboration.
+But like so many things, it is just one tool.
+Leaning too hard on it so hard that people feel pandered to, or that you genuinely don't know what you're doing.

+However, as your experience gives you ready answers in more situations, it's important to not lose sight of the power of being wrong.

 [^1]: Apart from all the other ones.